Spexivus/csv2ir/README.md

 csv2ir is a script to convert ir .csv files to .ir files for the flipper.

-For a repo of .ir files, please see https://github.com/Lucaslhm/Flipper-IRDB
+For a repo of .ir files, please see https://github.com/logickworkshop/Flipper-IRDB

+(Now out of date) - https://github.com/Lucaslhm/Flipper-IRDB

 ## Usage